DoogieJoeKR/Z490-OC-BigSur11.2.3/README.md

 # Z490-OC-Big-Sur-11.2.3

-### Worked
+### Worked and include
-- General macOS Feature
+- All General macOS Feature
+- Fenvi-919 : Native BT, WiFi

 ### Not include or More Things you can
-- GUI Boot
+- Opencore GUI Boot
-- Dual Boot with Windows
-- Headless
+- Headless with iGPU

 FIN.